 - Instead of a gym membership, we can spend weeks playing on endless miles of trails.

-We also enjoy activities like kayaking, fishing, or scuba diving (to name a few) via rentals, for a fraction of the cost of what it would take to own the gear for these activities.
-Not to mention that the things we value most – fresh air, travel, and the freedom to enjoy life – don’t cost us a cent anyway.
+We also enjoy activities like kayaking, fishing, or scuba diving (to name a few) via rentals, for a fraction of the cost of owning the gear required for such activities.
+Not to mention that the things we value most — fresh air, travel, and the freedom to enjoy life — don’t cost us a cent anyway.

 #3: Lack of Money Buys Freedom

-When you’re too poor to afford a lot of the “luxuries” so common in that middle space (say, furniture and lawn care for example), you have complete freedom to spend your time doing whatever you want.
+When you’re too poor to afford the “luxuries” so common in that middle space (say, furniture and lawn care), you have complete freedom to spend your time doing whatever you want.
 Just as if you were rich.
 You don’t have to work as much or at all.
 You have no one to report to.
 You can come and go as you wish.
 No home to maintain.
 No rooms to clean.
 You can pick which opportunities and activities you want to be involved in, and actually be picky about it.
 Your range of choices in life is substantially wider.